National Right to Work Legal Defense Foundation: Mission

 The mission of the NRTW is "to eliminate coercive union power and compulsory unionism abuses through strategic litigation, public information, and education programs."
-The Foundation believes workers should have the right to refuse to join a union and the right to refuse to pay dues to a union the worker does not support.
+The Foundation believes workers should have the right to refuse to pay dues to a union while still receiving the benefits of union representation in collective bargaining and disciplinary matters.
 The Foundation's legal strategy includes "enforc[ing] employees' existing legal rights against forced unionism abuses; and [winning] new legal precedents expanding these rights and protections."

 As of 2019, right-to-work laws are in effect and enforced in twenty-seven U.S. states and territories.
 This means workers in these states cannot be compelled to join a union or pay dues to a union as a condition of employment.
 Proponents of right to work laws argue they provide employees with freedom to choose whether to join a union or not and the right to refuse to pay dues to a union they do not support, while opponents argue they allow non-union members to "free load" on the work of the union, which is required to represent workers whether they are members of a union or not.